I am in love with being back in the South.

 I have loved and been loved.
 I’ve written four books, been married for almost a quarter of a decade, lived on a sheep arm on an island in Puget Sound, survived Lyme disease, become divorced, returned to theater which saved me in the first place.
 I was one of those kids in high school who stumbled onto theater and found a family.
 Lots of others like me who didn’t fit into other circles found ourselves and accepted ourselves while we painted sets, acted, wrote, and lit plays.

-I’m in the middle of developing the show as I write this.
-I’m staying in a house over-looking a huge park in the Hillcrest neighborhood of Little Rock.
+As I developed the show, I stayed in a house over-looking a huge park in the Hillcrest neighborhood of Little Rock.
 The tree limbs are bare and there are a million birds with so much color.
 I don’t know their names and I WANT TO.
 There is so much I want to know.
 I want to know how it is to live without fear.
 I want to know how it is to walk in gratitude.

 In the first half of the show, I become Vivi, age 7, at a Shirley Temple Look-a-Like contest.
 Some of us may recall that the Ya-Yas were disqualified because Teensy pooted.
 In the second half I become Chaney, the African-American man who farmed with Sidda’s father at Pecan Grove.
 1930s big band music, Leadbelly, and photos of the real live women who inspired the Ya-Yas.
 From the early 1930s to t 1990, the show opens up the world of the Ya-Yas, and I also open you to some of my world.
 Fiction and memoir blend.
 Nothing is a perfect category.
 There is no perfection.
 There are only beautiful broken human beings, all of us looking for the same thing.
 Love, compassion.
 Mercy.
 And Mercy will be on the stage with me all night.
 Literally.
-My Cavalier King Charles spaniel that is named “Mercy” will be sitting on her bed on stage in all her glory and Buddha-calm.
-Please do check her out on my social sites and click "like" to let her know she is loved!
+My Cavalier King Charles Spaniel named “Mercy” sits on her bed on stage in all her glory and Buddha-calm.

-All this and more the universe is giving me right now.
+All this and more is the universe giving me.

 I must take Mercy for a walk now and then we are getting in bed and I am going to meditate with Jon Kabat-Zinn.
 Mercy does not need to meditate with anybody.
 She is always meditating.
 She is always living in the moment.
 The moment so fresh, so fat, so you snooze, you lose.

-So I will leave you on this Tuesday in February with a list of injunctions only one of which the Ya-Yas obey.
-It was the entry for my birthday (which I spent driving from Nashville to Little Rock and having a grilled cheese at the Loretta Lynn Kitchen.)
+So I will leave you on this February day with a list of injunctions only one of which the Ya-Yas obey.
+It was the entry for my birthday (which I spent driving from Nashville to Little Rock and having a grilled cheese at the Loretta Lynn Country Kitchen.)

 Here you go.